Hugh Robinson (aviator): Biography

-He performed a motorcycle stunt dubbed the "Circle of Death".
-The Neosho Daily News February 3, 1914 reported, "Instead of using the revolving globe, his is a revolving ring, fourteen feet in diameter, latticed or banded in such a way that he is plainly visible at all times to the audience.
+Robinson performed a motorcycle stunt dubbed the "Circle of Death".
+The Neosho Daily News February 3, 1914, reported, "Instead of using the revolving globe, his is a revolving ring, fourteen feet in diameter, latticed or banded in such a way that he is plainly visible at all times to the audience.
 Inside of the ring is a single track, twenty-four inches wide, upon which he rides his motorcycle.
 The effect of the act given by the ring revolving in numerous different ways makes the audience see him ride in a different direction at each revolution of the ring.
 The entire ring and motorcycle are illuminated with electric lights, and give a wonderful effect."
 The account states that the act ran 12 extra hazardous minutes and that Robinson would "give his act, which he calls the Circle of Death, a try out at the Princess Theatre"...and would be with the Barnum & Bailey Circus that summer.
 It was the highest paid act at the time.

-Robinson was the first person to complete a 360-degree vertical loop in an airplane and the first right turn; it was previously thought this maneuver would tear the plane apart.
+Robinson was the first person to complete a 360-degree vertical loop in an aircraft, and the first right turn; it was previously thought this maneuver would tear the plane apart.

-After a long danger-filled life, surviving 15 major crashes and a massive train wreck, he died not quite two months short of his 81st birthday, March 23, 1963 of natural causes at his home at Tacoma Park, MD.
+After a long danger-filled life, surviving 15 major crashes and a massive train wreck, he died not quite two months short of his 81st birthday, March 23, 1963, of natural causes at his home at Tacoma Park, MD.

 Legacy

 In 1999, U.S. Congressman Roy Blunt gave a tribute to Hugh Armstrong Robinson; it is recorded in the Congressional Record, v.145, pt.11.
-Shortly after, during Neosho's Independence Day Celebration the Neosho Municipal Airport, Neosho, Missouri was dedicated and renamed Neosho Hugh Robinson Airport in his honor.
+Shortly after, during Neosho's Independence Day Celebration the Neosho Municipal Airport, Neosho, Missouri, was dedicated and renamed Neosho Hugh Robinson Airport in his honor.